timruhkopf/BOResNet/README.md

     Doc-Strings

-Guidance to ResNet-9's implementation is the following paper:
+## My Solution

+### ResNet & ResdiualBlocks
+Following the formulation of https://github.com/matthias-wright/cifar10-resnet, I interpreted a ResNet-9 as a 9-layer ResNet from this paper:

     @inproceedings{he2016deep,
-  title={Deep residual learning for image recognition}, author={He, Kaiming and Zhang, Xiangyu and Ren, Shaoqing and Sun, Jian}, booktitle={Proceedings of the IEEE conference on computer vision and pattern recognition}, pages={770--778}, year={2016}
+      title={Deep residual learning for image recognition},
+      author={He, Kaiming and Zhang, Xiangyu and Ren, Shaoqing and Sun, Jian}, booktitle={Proceedings of the IEEE conference on computer vision and pattern recognition}, pages={770--778},
+      year={2016}
     }

+Only alteration to this paper: instead of avg. pooling, a maxpooling 2x2 with stride 2 is used.

+Notice, the ResidualBlock class implements both the dashed & solid line identity and 1x1 convolution projections in a single and adaptive class.
+Further the interface easily allows to scale the ResidualBlock to various channel configurations and an arbitrary skipping distance.
+This allows the ResNet class to be a sequential composite of ResidualBlocks, which facilitates the entire class.

+## Bayesian Optimisation